-- · in interest-bearing transferable securities, - · in money market instruments, - · in derivative instruments with settlements in EUR, - . in fund units (to a total maximum of 10% of fund capital) and - · in an account at a credit institution.
+- · in interest-bearing transferable securities,

+- in money market instruments,

+- in derivative instruments,

+- in fund units (to a total maximum of 10% of fund capital) and

+- in an account at a credit institution.

-The fund may invest in derivatives, including OTC derivatives, as part of the fund's investment strategy within those risks stated in the duration intervals.
-The underlying assets to derivative instruments may consist of or be related to
+The fund may use derivative instruments, including OTC derivatives, as part of the fund's investment focus and within those limitations stated in the duration intervals.